Doogie Howser, M.D.: Real life comparisons

 Balamurali Ambati graduated from the Mount Sinai School of Medicine and obtained his medical license when he was only 17 years old, a Guinness World Record, and has been compared to the fictional Doogie Howser, though Ambati himself disliked the association.

 Sho Yano, who became the youngest student to attain an M.D. from the University of Chicago at 21 years old, has also been called a real-life Doogie Howser.

-Doogie Howser has been used as a moniker for several people involved in politics.
+Doogie Howser has been used as a moniker for a few people involved in politics.
 In 2009, 13-year-old author and speaker Jonathan Krohn was nicknamed "Doogie Howser GOP".
 17-year-old Evan Draim, the youngest delegate at the 2012 Republican National Convention, was referred to as a "Doogie Howser of the GOP".
 Republican congressman Aaron Schock has been referred to as a Doogie Howser for being the youngest member of Congress in 2009 at 27 years old.
 In 2015, Jon Stewart called Schock a "Doogie Howser wannabe" for his travel expenses and activities while still in office.

 Some teenagers who have impersonated physicians are often referred to as Doogie Howser.
 Others who have excelled at a young age have been called Doogie Howser.